MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: Experiments and Analysis

 \section{Experiments and Analysis}

-In this section, we benchmark representative SVLMs on the proposed MUSON dataset to evaluate their embodied reasoning capabilities.
-We first introduce the baseline models and fine-tuning protocols, and then conduct a unified evaluation of safety, reasoning quality, and long-tail decision-making performance.
+In this section, we benchmark representative VLMs on the proposed MUSON dataset to evaluate their capabilities.
+We first introduce the baseline models and fine-tuning protocols, and then conduct a unified evaluation of safety, reasoning quality, and decision-making performance.